Best budget soundbars 2024: affordable home cinema sound tested by experts

 There aren't many sub-£100 soundbars that we'd recommend but the Hisense HS214 is a simple way to boost your TV’s sound, adding more forthright dialogue and an extended tonal reach.
 You won’t get the dynamic performance and detail of more premium models, but you could easily spend more and end up with less at this end of the soundbar spectrum.

 Sonically the inclusion of the woofer is a nice touch, and while you shouldn’t expect cinematic low-end, the enhanced depth that the bass unit brings to the table isn’t superfluous either, giving this tiny soundbar more solidity and musicality than you would expect.
+"Watching Leonardo DiCaprio grapple with a bear in The Revenant on Blu-ray, that extra bit of heft means each blow and snarl has more impact and danger attached," we wrote in our review.

 Despite its price, the HS214, with its low profile and quality build, would sit happily beneath both a new high-spec TV or an older model.
 Its small footprint makes it well suited to smaller rooms and screens (up to 55 inches), and if you’re more into wall mounting, there are rigging points at the rear with fixings included in the box, though it’s worth bearing in mind that this will affect the bass performance of the downward-firing woofer.

 All the TV connection options you’d expect are present, with HDMI ARC, optical and coaxial sockets capable of handling Dolby Digital, Dolby Digital Plus and PCM audio.
 Meanwhile, for playback from an external device, there’s a USB port (supporting MP3/WAV/WMA/FLAC file types), 3.5mm mini-jack aux and Bluetooth 4.2 for wireless streaming.
+And all for a very reasonable price indeed.

-Read the full review: Hisense HS214
+Read the full Hisense HS214 review

 Best budget soundbar for dialogue